54754N4/Esoteric/ReadMe.md

 # Esoteric

-Transpiles esoteric languages to more verbose languages as described in the following table (for `JSFuck` it simply deobfuscates it since there's no point converting JS to different languages):
+Transpiles esoteric languages to more verbose languages as described in the following table:

 |**Transpiles to**| Brainfuck  | Ook! | C   | Java | Python | JS  |
 |:---------------:|:---:|:---:|:---:|:----:|:------:|:---:|